-To do downstream DNA sequence analysis after DGGE, extraction of DNA from DGGE gel is a necessary step.
+To do downstream DNA sequence analysis after DGGE, the extraction of DNA from DGGE gel is a necessary step.
 DGGE or denaturing gradient gel electrophoresis is a molecular tool that is used to study the microbial community diversity.
-Though PCR amplified DNA sequences may have same base pair length but they may vary in the GC content (i.e. sequence variants) and thus they may possess different melting point.
+Though PCR amplified DNA sequences may have the same base-pair length they may vary in the GC content (i.e. sequence variants) and thus they may possess different melting points.

 Different GC content (or DNA sequence variants) of the DNA fragments is the basis of their movements in the DGGE gel.
 In DGGE gel, DNA denaturants such as urea and formamide are added that interact with the hydrogen bonding among the nitrogen base pairs of the double stranded DNA fragments.
 For DGGE analysis, nested-PCR amplified DNA fragments are used.

 These DNA fragments are separated in the DGGE gel based on their different melting points.
-After DGGE run, DNA bands from the DGGE gel are excised under the UV trans-illuminator and from the excised bands, DNA fragments are extracted.
+After the DGGE run, DNA bands from the DGGE gel are excised under the UV trans-illuminator, and from the excised bands, DNA fragments are extracted.